SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 - Open `.env` and set `LEMON_SQUEEZY_SIGNING_SECRET=lEm0n-5qUeEzY`
 - And of course you want to keep it secret!
 - Now in `webhook.yaml`: `secret: '%env(LEMON_SQUEEZY_SIGNING_SECRET)%'`
-- Now cope that and paste into the "Signing secret" field.
+- Now copy that and paste into the "Signing secret" field.
 - For events - select `order_created` and save.

 ### Ngrok Web Interface for Traffic Inspection